LucasMarcolino237/Discord-music-bot/README.md

 ### Requirements

-Before, you need to install some tools in your machine:
+First of all, you need to install some tools in your machine:
 [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/download/).
 You'll need a good code editor too, like [VSCode](https://code.visualstudio.com/) and a developer account on [Discord](https://discord.com/).